spollard/josh-works.github.io/_posts/2019-02-26-turing_remote_resources.md

 As a Turing grad, i'd bet you're closer to 80th percentile for that pool, so you're now down to competing with ~10 people for every one of those jobs.

-in summary, get good at:
+In summary, get good at:
 1. showcasing your work (I.E. a personal website that proves you can write some tolerable code, or have an aptitude to learn)
 2. telegraphing competence in basic email communications